-Beginning nearly fifteen years ago Hugh’s TV series, River Cottage, has followed his journey towards responsible, sustainable self-sufficiency.
+Beginning in 1999 Hugh’s TV series, River Cottage, has followed his journey towards responsible, sustainable self-sufficiency.
 Hugh has taken us along for the ride, seeing his first faltering steps in animal husbandry and horticulture, not to mention his troubles making ends meet.
 Hugh foraged, fished and hunted.
 He bartered his produce and his time.
 He added value to his produce by making delicious recipes and then selling them in local farmers’ markets.

 Hugh was never afraid to admit his lack of know-how and experience.
 From the start was quick to get expert help from HIS ‘Heroes’ as he calls them – neighbours, colleagues and expert mentors who could share their knowledge with him.